Complete Financial Questionnaire

 life_insurance

-But what if one of us is much more of a risk?
+But what if one of us has health issues

 It could even be as simple as one of you being a smoker while the other isn’t.